Benchmarking Large Language Models for Cryptanalysis and Side-Channel Vulnerabilities: Experimental Results and Analysis

 \section{Experimental Results and Analysis}

 We evaluate various LLMs on encryption methods in Zero-shot (ZS) and Few-shot (FS) settings across diverse texts and complexities.

-\textbf{How well do different LLMs decrypt ciphers?} We observe that all models exhibit significant challenges in decrypting Medium and Hard encryption methods.
+\textbf{How well do different LLMs decrypt ciphers?} From Table~\ref{tab:OverallPerformance1}, we observe that all models exhibit significant challenges in decrypting Medium and Hard encryption methods.
 As for the easier schemes, Claude Sonnet demonstrates superior performance, except for Bacon cipher.
 Secondly, GPT-4o and GPT-4o-mini underperform on Atbash cipher in addition to Bacon.
 Compared to other easy ciphers, Atbash cipher follows a marginally complex alphabet reversal substitution and Bacon cipher is slightly complex as it substitutes each character with 5-character-long text.
-(See sample dataset in the appendix \ref{ind:data-stats}).
+(Table \ref{tab:dataset-examples}).

-These limitations are attributed to the models' limited ability to learn and generalize bijections \cite{huang2024endless}, which imply that LLMs only comprehend ciphers that apprear frequently in pre-training corpus (e.g. Caesar cipher with shift 3, Morse code).
+These limitations are attributed to the models' limited ability to learn and generalize bijections \cite{huang2024endless}, which imply that fast-thinking LLMs only comprehend ciphers that apprear frequently in pre-training corpus (e.g. Caesar cipher with shift 3, Morse code).

-Notably, while the GPT-based models achieve high scores in NL and BLEU metrics, they underperform in EM scores.
-This discrepancy is likely because of partial comprehension and limited decryption capabilities, which we detail in the Appendix \ref{ind:em-vs-nl}.
+Notably, while GPT based models achieve high scores in NL and BLEU metrics, they underperform in EM.
+This discrepancy is likely because of partial comprehension and limited decryption capabilities, which discuss more in Section \ref{ind:em-vs-nl}.

-Mistral and Gemini show moderate success with simpler algorithms, such as Morse Code and Caesar Cipher.
+Mistral and Gemini show only minimal success with simpler algorithms, such as Morse Code and Caesar Cipher.
 However, the smaller Mistral model frequently struggles at comprehending and following the prompt instructions.

-\textbf{Why do some of the models comprehend the ciphertext but fall short while decrypting? and its implications.} Claude Sonnet performs well in comprehension and decryption, as reflected by its strong scores (EM/NL/BLEU).
-In contrast, GPT models, particularly GPT-4o-mini, show high NL and BLEU scores but lags behind in Exact Match (EM), consistent with \cite{TheC3}'s findings on GPT’s limitations in precise sequence generation.
-This suggests GPT-4o-mini can detect and potentially comprehend ciphertexts and patterns but struggles with exact replication.
+\textbf{Why do some of the models comprehend the ciphertext but fall short while decrypting?} Claude Sonnet performs well in comprehension and decryption, as reflected by its strong scores (EM/NL/BLEU).
+In contrast, GPT models, particularly GPT-4o-mini, show high NL and BLEU scores but lags behind in Exact Match (EM), consistent with \citet{TheC3}'s findings on GPT’s limitations in precise sequence generation.
+This suggests that GPT-4o-mini can detect and potentially comprehend ciphertexts and patterns but struggles with exact replication.